Newspaper Page Text

 Asked Burning Questions

-i The vital questions cited by Dean
+The vital questions cited by Dean

-Brawley were (1) Should faltering
+Brawley were tl> Should faltering

-denominational schools turn their
+ienominational schools turn their

 who will support these faltering in

-stitutions, and from whence will
+• titutions, and from whence will

-the funds for support come? and
+; e funds for support come'’ and

-;) Is the Negro youth being mis
+:> Is the Negro youth being mis

 That those three questions are

-about the most current and vital
+al-.mt the most current and vital

-. issues confronting the Negro in the
+.
+1. sues confronting the Negro in the

-educational world today is a fact
+educational world today is a tact

-uvbvious to the most casual thinker.
+obvious to the most casual thinker.

-' So-called depression i1s upon us and
+So-called depression is upon us and

-.more and more schools are failing.
+more and more schools are failing.

 Hence, the origin of the first two